Think About Transfer

 Washington State Direct Transfer Agreements

-The Direct Transfer Agreement (DTA) ensures that a student who completes an appropriate Associate degree at SSCC will have satisfied the lower division education requirements and will be granted junior standing at the following schools:
+The Direct Transfer Agreement (DTA) ensures that a student who completes an appropriate Associate degree at SSC will have satisfied the lower division education requirements and will be granted junior standing at the following schools:

 - Bastyr University